 A good night’s sleep doesn’t just depend on where you lie down; It’s also about what you lie under.

 A good sleep at night is one of the essential requirements of a healthy life.
 It keeps us free from stress.
-People having anxiety problems, insomnia, and other psychological issues which include the feeling of stress, restlessness, fear, find difficult in having deep, peaceful sleep.
+People having anxiety problems, insomnia, and other psychological issues which include the feeling of stress, restlessness, fear, find it difficult in having a deep, peaceful sleep.

 According to research, the type of blanket one uses while sleeping affects their sleep.
-Among the various kinds of blankets available, the weighted blanket has been proved to provide deep and peaceful sleep.
+Among the various kinds of blankets available, the weighted blanket has been proved to provide a deep and peaceful sleep.

 Now, the question comes: what is a weighted blanket?

-A weighted blanket is heavier than quilts and normally for an adult, manufacturers and health professionals suggest that it should be between 5 to 10 percent of the body weight of the adult.
+A weighted blanket is heavier than quilts and normally for an adult, manufacturers and health professionals suggest that it should be between 5 to 10 percent of the bodyweight of the adult.
 For children, it is supposed to be around 10 percent of their body weight with an additional one or two pounds.
 Lines with evenly distributed weight, it is designed in such a way that it makes the user feel warm and the gentle pressure provided by the blanket creates a feeling of being hugged.
 This sensation helps in relaxing the nervous system, thereby, improving people’s moods.